alok27a/CERN-Technical-Studentship/README.md

 After the successful submission of an application, everyone receives an automated email from HR stating, "Your application is complete and is under review."
 You will typically receive this email after the deadline.

+Supervisors associated with various teams at CERN (like the IT, EP, and HSE departments) need to submit project proposals and specify the number of students required.
+After an initial screening by HR, all candidate profiles are shared with the supervisors, who are then responsible for selecting the students.

-Following this, students are selected based on two categories:
+Students are selected based on two categories:

 1. An interview is conducted for the majority of applicants.
 During my time, 4 out of 5 students selected from India received a selection email four months after the application deadline.
 2. An interview is not conducted for a few applicants.
 In my experience, only 1 out of 5 students was selected without an interview, receiving a selection email directly.
 However, it is highly unlikely that you will be selected if you do not receive an interview invitation.

 For the interview, the questions are fairly straightforward and mainly involve a discussion about your resume and possibly the project the supervisor wants you to select.

-It was also observed that most of the students selected from India for CS-related projects had made significant contributions to GSOC or other open source projects.
+It was also observed that most of the students selected from India for CS-related projects had made significant contributions to GSOC or other open-source projects.
 However, that's not the only criteria for selection; I didn't participate in GSOC and still got selected.
+Also, It is not guaranteed that you will receive a project in the same field as your GSoC project.
+The main goal is to assess your ability to complete the project successfully.

 ### Selection Email
-If you are selected you receive an email of this type ``
+If you are selected you will receive an email of this type ``
 Dear ABC,
 We are pleased to inform you that you have been proposed for selection for the technical Studentship